ComboStrikeHQ/rocketfuel_api/README.md

 We run rake rubocop to make sure, everything looks good.

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Code of Conduct

+Everyone interacting in the RocketfuelApi project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rocketfuel_api/blob/master/CODE_OF_CONDUCT.md).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ad2games/rocketfuel_api.